artefactual/atom-docs/user-manual/import-export/csv-import.rst

 ------------------------------------

-The ``acquisitionDate`` column expects date strings to be formatted according to the `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`__ date format standard - that is, YYYY-MM-DD.
+The ``acquisitionDate`` column expects date strings to be formatted according to the `ISO 8601`_ date format standard - that is, YYYY-MM-DD.
 ISO 8601 prescribes, as a minimum, a four-digit year [YYYY].
-If the date range is not formatted according to ISO 8601 formatting, then AtoM will use the PHP date_parse function (which adds '1' as default value to the month and day if they are missing) to modify the date to a YYYY-MM-DD format.
+If the date range is not formatted according to ISO 8601 formatting, then AtoM will use the PHP ``date_parse`` function (which adds '1' as default value to the month and day if they are missing) to modify the date to a YYYY-MM-DD format.

-The ``culture`` column indicates to AtoM the default language of the accession records being uploaded.
-This column expects two-letter ISO 639-1 language code values - for example, "en" for English; "fr" for French, "it" for Italian, etc. See `Wikipedia <http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`__ for a full list of ISO 639-1 language codes.

 :ref:`Back to top <csv-import>`